Fifty Three Matrix Factorizations: A systematic approach: Background

 \section{Background}

-A brilliant result of {\'E}lie Cartan on the Riemannian symmetric space \cite{Cartan1,Cartan2,cartan1927certaines} delivered the \textit{Cartan decomposition} $\mathfrak{g} = \mathfrak{k}+\mathfrak{p}$, which decomposes a (noncompact) semisimple Lie algebra $\mathfrak{g}$ into the sum of its $\pm 1$ eigenspaces under certain unique involution.
-The Cartan decomposition has been sharpened (and in some extent it is extended, covering the compact duals) to the KAK decomposition, $G = KAK$.
+An important result in {\'E}lie Cartan's work on the Riemannian symmetric space \cite{Cartan1,cartan1927certaines,Cartan2} is the \textit{Cartan decomposition} $\mathfrak{g} = \mathfrak{k}+ \mathfrak{p}$.
+(Some readers may be unfamiliar with $\mathfrak{k}$ pronounced ``k" or ``fraktur k.")
+The Cartan decomposition leads to the KAK decomposition, $G = KAK$ (and also extends to compact cases).
+The term ``decomposition" is used both for $\mathfrak{g} = \mathfrak{k}+\mathfrak{p}$ (additive) and $G= KAK$ (multiplicative).
+See \eqref{eq:cartandecompositionexample}, \eqref{eq:kakexample} for helpful examples.

-The decomposition $G = KAK$ itself may have first appeared in Harish-Chandra's work \cite[p.590]{harish1956representations} in 1956 and showed up afterwards in the works of contemporary mathematicians in the 1960s \cite{Helgason1962,wolf1964self,takahashi1963representations}.
-In these works and Helgason's 1978 textbook \cite[p.402]{Helgason1978}, the KAK decomposition remained under the name of ``Cartan decomposition."\footnote{As has been pointed out by Helgason \cite{helgasonprivatecomm}, however, it is unclear that if Cartan himself knew directly about the KAK decomposition as the link between Lie algebras and Lie groups were not yet completed at the time.} The name ``KAK decomposition" appears in the work of the late 1970s \cite{barbasch1979fourier} but it is unclear who first started using the name.
+The decomposition $G = KAK$ itself may have first appeared in Harish-Chandra's work \cite[p.590]{harish1956representations} in 1956.
+In the 1960s \cite{Helgason1962,takahashi1963representations,wolf1964self} and also Helgason's 1978 textbook \cite[p.402]{Helgason1978}, the KAK decomposition shows up under the name\footnote{As has been pointed out by Helgason \cite{helgasonprivatecomm}, however, it is unclear that if Cartan himself knew directly about the KAK decomposition as the link between Lie algebras and Lie groups were not yet completed at the time.} ``Cartan decomposition."
+The name ``KAK decomposition" appears in the late 1970s \cite{barbasch1979fourier} but it is unclear who first started using the name.
 Refer to Section \ref{sec:lesson} for more details on the history of the Cartan and the KAK decomposition.